 Eight Eighties Television Shows Ripe for a Reboot

 The ’80s just never seem to go away.
 In fact, of all the recent decades, the ’80s seem to be the one to milk entertainment properties from.
-Case in point, this TV season has seen the resurgence of MacGyver starring Lucas Till and George Eads and we have to admit, it’s pretty good.
+Case in point, 2016’s reinvention of MacGyver starring Lucas Till and George Eads and we have to admit, it’s pretty good.
 Sure, it’s no Richard Dean Anderson-led vehicle, but the cast can certainly carry its own and Till makes a decent Mac.
-And let’s not forget that CHiPs is due in theaters any time now, granted this show ran from ’77 to ’83, it still bled into the ’80s enough.
+And let’s not forget that CHiPs movie from 2017, granted this show ran from ’77 to ’83, it still bled into the ’80s enough.
 The point is, even with several big screen adaptations, eighties television is still ripe for the picking.

 So we thought to ourselves, “selves, what do we think could be the next big ’80s return to TV or Film?”
 We have a lot of free time on our hands here, but we think we’ve come up with eight shows that would do really well in today’s entertainment atmosphere.
 Let’s take a trip into the Quantum Leap Accelerator and travel back to the Decade of Decadence and bring back some of our favorite shows… which reminds us…